ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

        python -m pip install --editable .

-Creating a Branch
+Creating a branch
 -----------------
 It is likely that the default branch name is ``main`` or ``master``.
 This is the development branch for PyAnsys projects.
-For more information, see :ref:`Branching Model`.
+For more information, see :ref:`Branching model`.

-You must implement new contributions in a different branch and then merge these changes into the ``main`` branch by :ref:`Creating a Pull Request`.
+You must implement new contributions in a different branch and then merge these changes into the ``main`` branch by :ref:`Creating a pull request`.

 You create a branch with: